daniel-butler/seating-planner/README.rst

   http://www.improbable.com/news/2012/Optimal-seating-chart.pdf

-* Using simmulated annealing to attempt to find a good solution.
+* Using simulated annealing to attempt to find a good solution.

   The code for this comes from https://github.com/perrygeo/python-simulated-annealing